 The five hours required explicitly on ethics can be obtained via direct participatory formal programs, self study, and/or structured interactive activities.
 A registrant could meet this requirement, for example, entirely through self-study, or by combining hours from a number of different activities.
 The five hours of ethics may be included in the hours logged in any of the other categories, and do not represent a requirements for an additional five hours of continuing competency activities.

 As per the Code of Conduct, registrants are responsible for reading all information that the College disseminations.
 Registrants can claim credit for keeping current via self-study activities, and by entering the College publications and information read in Category B (Self Study) of their log sheet.
 Depending on the content, such readings could also be claimed in Category D (Ethics).

 The intent of Category C: Structured Interactive Activities is for registrants to interact with colleagues on a regular basis in order to consolidate new learning and receive feedback regarding one’s practice.
 The minimum acceptable number in a group is two.

-The Quality Assurance Committee is of the opinion that registrants who live in more isolated locations will benefit from availing themselves of opportunities to interact with other psychologists and mental health professionals.
+The Quality Assurance Committee is of the opinion that registrants who live in more isolated locations will benefit from availing themselves of opportunities to interact with other psychologists and health professionals.
 Only 12 of the 35 hours per year must involve interactive contact with others.
-There is no requirement that these in-person contact hours must be completed solely with other psychologists.
 Registrants may include activities with other licensed/regulated mental health professionals (e.g., psychiatrists, social workers) or licensed/health professionals (e.g., physicians, nurses, physiotherapists, speech-language pathologists).
 The contact need not be in person.
 For example, telephone contact that meets the objectives of this category may qualify as a Category C activity.